River Info Saalach

-THE MOST IMPORTANT INFORMATION about THE SAALACH as an overview
+THE MOST IMPORTANT INFORMATION about THE SAALACH at a glance

-Here you will find an overview of the course of the Saalach, the individual passages and their respective characteristics.
+Here you will find an overview of the course of the Saalach, the individual sections and their features.

-6 km WW III-IV, Bridge Loferer Bundesstraße to the outlet.
-A great overture to the Saalach which is a complete delight in its own right.
-Good opportunity to warm up until the first weir (take care!)
-After this, the Loferbach becomes lively with considerable drops which require quick reactions.
-Be careful of dangerous tree obstacles.
-Either disembark at the small hydroelectric station at the entrance to the village of Lofer or continue on to the outlet of the stream (two weirs in the village).
+6 km WW III-IV, Bridge over the Lofer state road to the confluence.
+Wonderful overture to the Saalach but is also a great pleasure in itself.
+Good opportunity to warm up until the first weir (be careful!).
+After this, the Loferbach increases to a lively staccato with significant inclines which require rapid reactions.
+Attention – danger due to tree obstacles!
+Exit at either the small power plant at the entrance to the village of Lofer or continue paddling to the confluence (two weirs in the village).

 The Saalach can be used all year round with hard shell boats (eg. canoe, kayak, canadian).
 Please use the official entry and exit points.

 The navigation of the Saalach with inflatable rowing vessels is prohibited.

 Navigation signs must be observed (such as the general ban at power plants).

 The use of all sections of the river is at your own risk.

 The difficulty levels refer to the mean water level.